jerm062/thebloclandlands/README.md

 enter a character name.
 If the name is not found, the character builder will prompt for choices defined in `data/character_builder.yaml` and save the new character before starting the player terminal.

+## Web UI

+A basic web interface is provided in the `web` directory.
+Open `web/index.html` in a browser to try a simple menu styled in the spirit of classic text RPGs.
+The UI uses the [Pixelify Sans](https://fonts.google.com/specimen/Pixelify+Sans) font from Google Fonts.